Skip to main content

 Always improving into the 2010s

 2010 – Mount St Louis Moonstone beginner area became better!
-The old Sundance Quad chair was replaced with a new high efficient easy to use Sundance Quad chair including the installation of a loading carpet.
-Improvements were also made by widening and lengthen the beginner area making it the best beginner terrain in the province.
-Purchased more energy efficient snow guns.
+The old Sundance Quad chair was replaced with a new high efficient easy-to-use Sundance Quad chair including the installation of a loading carpet.
+Improvements were also made by widening and lengthening the beginner area making it the best beginner terrain in the province.
+Purchased more energy-efficient snow guns.

 2013 – MORE CHALET!
 Guests can enjoy more space for your Muskoka Brewery après, for your lunch with family or quick snacks and hot chocolates in between with our stunning chalet renovation!
 3,800 sq feet of new chalet space has been added to the existing Mount St Louis chalet.
 This expansion is PHASE 1 in a modernized renovation that is planned for the Mt St Louis chalet over 3 coming summer seasons.

 THE MOUNTAIN!
-Re-grading of the Louis Express mountainside adds to our snowmaking efficiency and saw our summer operations team move another 50,000 cubic metres of earth.
+Re-grading of the Louis Express mountainside added to our snowmaking efficiency and saw our summer operations team move another 50,000 cubic meters of earth.

 GET YOUR SkooL YaRd ON!
 The leader in terrain parks in Ontario is doing it RIGLET styles!
 Already the best at progression and super parks MSLM is focusing this year on the GROMS with a 3RD TERRAIN PARK aptly named the SkooL YaRd.
 Only this terrain park is built for LITTLE.
 Meant to teach all ages the fun that can be found on rails, in pipes and on boxes.